alexarje/A-NIME-Reader/README.md

 The files in this archive are from the preprint version of the book.
 You may cite this source or the original Springer publication:

-- Citation: Jensenius, Alexander Refsum & Lyons, Michael J. (ed.)
+- Citation: Jensenius, Alexander Refsum & Lyons, Michael J. (eds.)
 (2017). *A NIME Reader: Fifteen Years of New Interfaces for Musical Expression*.
 Springer.
 - DOI: <https://doi.org/10.1007/978-3-319-47214-0>
 - ISBN: 978-3-319-47213-3
 - Online ISBN: 978-3-319-47214-0